Access Azure Resources Securely Without Managing Secrets

 Managed Identity

-This creates the user-assigned managed identity we will use to provision access to resources within the Kubernetes cluster.
+This creates the user-assigned managed identity used to provision access to resources within the Kubernetes cluster.

 az identity create --name $ID_NAME \